-The Supervisory Board may stipulate a post-contractual non-compete clause for a period of up to 24 months.
+The Supervisory Board may agree a post-contractual non-compete clause for a period of up to 24 months.
 For this period, adequate compensation to be determined on a case-by-case basis (compensation for non-competition) in accordance with the legal provisions set forth in Sections 74 et seq. of the German Commercial Code (HGB) is granted to employees.
 The compensation is paid out in installments at the end of the month.
 The Management Board member will assume statutory charges arising on this amount.
-Upon conclusion of the non-compete clause, the Supervisory Board makes decisions on a case-by-case basis on the taking into account in the compensation payments of any severance payments due to early termination of the Management Board activities.

-As of the reporting date December 31, 2021, post-contractual non-compete clauses for a period of twelve months, following the termination of their contracts of employment, were agreed with Rolf Buch, Arnd Fittkau and Daniel Riedl.
+As of the reporting date December 31, 2022, post-contractual non-compete clauses for a period of twelve months, following the termination of their contracts of employment, were agreed with Rolf Buch, Arnd Fittkau and Daniel Riedl.
 The ex gratia payment provided for in the contract corresponds to 75% (Rolf Buch) and 50% (Arnd Fittkau) of the contractual payments most recently received by them (incl.
 STIP and LTIP), while the ex gratia payment for Daniel Riedl amounts to a gross total of ε 2,000,000.
+Any severance payments are taken into account in the calculation of compensation payments, except for a case-by-case provision that is being continued for a limited period in line with the Management Board remuneration system due to vested rights.